apify/apify-docs/docs/storage.md

 ## [](#named-and-unnamed-storages) Named and unnamed storages

-All storages are created without a name (with only an **ID**).
-This allows them to expire after 7 days and not take up your storage space.
+The default storages for an actor run are created without a name (with only an **ID**).
+This allows them to expire after 7 days (on the free plan, longer on paid plans) and not take up your storage space.
 If you want to preserve a storage, simply [give it a name](#preserving-storages) and it will be retained indefinitely.

 > Storages' names can be up to 63 characters long.